top of page

 The region is divided into four wine districts (PDOs), all of which are touched - more or less - by the Mediterranean influence:

-• Goriška Brda, bordering Italy’s Collio DOC, is Slovenia’s most prestigious wine district.
-It began its modern wine revolution in the late 1980s and today is best known for Rebula (Ribolla Gialla), often blended with Chardonnay for complex, oak-aged whites.
-Red blends built on Merlot, Cabernet Sauvignon, and Cabernet Franc are equally respected.
+• Goriška Brda, bordering Italy’s Collio DOC, is Slovenia’s well known wine district.
+It began its modern wine revolution in the late 1980s and today is best known for Rebula (Ribolla Gialla), but also produces still wines using Chardonnay, Merlot, Cabernet Sauvignon, and Cabernet Franc.

 • Vipavska Dolina (Vipava Valley) is a lively and forward-thinking district, proud of its native varieties Zelen and Pinela.
-These whites are fresh, aromatic, and uniquely local.
-Red varieties such as Merlot and Pinot Noir also perform well in this dynamic landscape.
+Merlot and Pinot Noir also perform well in this dynamic landscape.

 • Kras (the Karst), a high limestone plateau with iron-rich soils near Trieste, is home to Teran, a deep, high-acid red wine made from Refošk (Refosco).